FAQ

 What gives you the authority to do this?

-The people involved in developing and administering the program have been providing training and mentoring in Oregon for some time now.
+The people involved in developing and administering the program have been providing training and mentoring in Oregon for ARES and RACES in Oregon for many years.
 The purpose of this group is to help unify some of the common parts of those various efforts into a single documented program.

 I've already taken ARECC courses, do I get credit for those?